-This manual is valid for the NEMA 17 (42mm) Liberty MDrive (LMD) CANopen product with pluggable connectors.
-This chapter lists the type code for this product.
+This manual is valid for all NEMA 23 (57 mm) and NEMA 34 (85 mm) Liberty MDrive (LMD) CANopen products with pluggable connectors.
+This chapter lists the type codes for these products.
 The type code can be used to identify whether the product is a standard product or a customized model.
+This document is applicable to the following products: